cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    ```

 > [!NOTE]
-> See the CloudBees CI permissions differences between login as admin or develop users.
+> See the CloudBees CI permissions differences when login as admin vs develop users.

 3. CasC is enabled for the [operations center](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/) (`cjoc`) and [controllers](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-controller/) (`team-b` and `team-c-ha`). `team-a` is not using CasC, to illustrate the difference between the two approaches.
 Issue the following command to verify that all controllers are in a `Running` state: